samlynndavis/Bodiless-JS-Chris/packages/vital-elements/doc/ComponentTemplate.md

   If you want to create a component that never hydrates, type `Y` or `y` to generate static version only.
 Otherwise, both static and dynamic versions will be created.
-In general, you should only answer 'yes' if you know that your compnoent will never contain interactive functionality.
+In general, you should only answer 'yes' if you know that your component will never contain interactive functionality.
 For more information, see [Static Replacement](./StaticReplacement.md).

 ## File Structure